Do You Need Customer Service or CRM Software?

-- Opt for a dedicated customer service platform that provides only the most critical applications necessary to run a service department.
-OR
+Opt for a dedicated customer service platform that provides only the most critical applications necessary to run a service department.

 In addition to central ticketing and case management functionality, dedicated CSS platforms often include some or all of these additional features: